entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 #### Lower part of Besano Formation, Monte San Giorgio, Switzerland and Italy
 > - **Age**: Late Anisian, Middle Triassic.
 > - **Taxa**:
+>> - Chondrichthyes:
+>> - Actinopterygii: Aetheodontus, Altisolepis, Besania, Birgeria, Bobasatrania, Cephaloxenus, Colobodus, Crenilepis, Ctenognathichthys, Eoeugnathus, Eosemionotus, Gracilignathichthys, Gyrolepis, Habroichthys, ?Holophagus, Luganoia, Meridensia, Nannolepis, ?Ophiopsis, Peltoperleidus, Peltopleurus, Peripeltopleurus, Pholidopleurus, Placopleurus, Platysiagum, Ptycholepis, Saurichthys, Ticinocolobodus, and Ticinolepis
+>> - Sarcopterygii:
+>> - Tetrapoda:
 > - **Locality and horizon**:
 > - **References**:
 > - **Comments**: Romano (2021): The famous collecting area of Monte San Giorgio and Besano, which extends across the border between Switzerland and Italy, has yielded a plethora of well-preserved, articulated vertebrate remains, including bony fishes.
 The fossils are mostly derived from the Illyrian-Fassanian Besano Formation; hence, the fossiliferous layers straddle the Anisian-Ladinian boundary (Stockar et al., 2012).
 From the Illyrian part of the Besano Formation, the following genera have been described: Aetheodontus, Altisolepis, Besania, Birgeria, Bobasatrania, Cephaloxenus, Colobodus, Crenilepis, Ctenognathichthys, Eoeugnathus, Eosemionotus, Gracilignathichthys, Gyrolepis, Habroichthys, ?Holophagus, Luganoia, Meridensia, Nannolepis, ?Ophiopsis, Peltoperleidus, Peltopleurus, Peripeltopleurus, Pholidopleurus, Placopleurus, Platysiagum, Ptycholepis, Saurichthys, Ticinocolobodus, and Ticinolepis (e.g. Brough 1939; BÃ¼rgin 1992, BÃ¼rgin 2004; LÃ³pez-Arbarello et al., 2016; Maxwell et al., 2015; Mutter 2002; Mutter and Herzog 2004; Romano and Brinkmann 2009; PIMUZ collection database).
 The ichthyofauna is diverse and contains endemic genera but also genera that are known from other Anisian localities (e.g. Birgeria, Eosemionotus, Gyrolepis, Placopleurus, Platysiagum, Ptycholepis, Saurichthys).
 The deep-bodied Bobasatrania first appeared in the latest Permian, and the yougest complete body fossils are from the Illyrian (PIMUZ collection database).
 Tooth plates referrable to Bobasatrania from the Longobardian of Germany and France mark the last appearance of this genus in the fossil record (BÃ¶ttcher 2014).
 Meanwhile, Luganoia has also been described from the Late Ladinian Xingyi Biota (Sun et al., 2016a; Xu 2020b), suggesting a longer temporal range than previously thought (Illyrian - Longobardian) for this taxon.
-> - The vertebrates of Monte San Giorgio originate in six main horizons, the oldest and most productive being the Besano Formation (latest Anisian–earliest Ladinian) with further material from the Meride Limestone (Cava inferiore, Cava superiore, Cassina and Sceltrich beds, and Kalkschieferzone; Early to Late Ladinian).
+The vertebrates of Monte San Giorgio originate in six main horizons, the oldest and most productive being the Besano Formation (latest Anisian–earliest Ladinian) with further material from the Meride Limestone (Cava inferiore, Cava superiore, Cassina and Sceltrich beds, and Kalkschieferzone; Early to Late Ladinian).

 #### Otter Sandstone Formation, UK
 > - **Age**: Late Anisian, Middle Triassic.